 For Smallwood, data governance is about data quality and security, focusing only on structured data in databases.
 It encompasses data modeling, de-duplication to eliminate redundant data, and data cleansing to remove corrupted, inaccurate, or extraneous data.

-Another definition of data governance, from the Data Governance Institute, is that data governance “is a system of decision rights and accountabilities for information-related processes, executed according to agreed-upon models which describe who can take what actions with what information, and when, under what circumstances, using what methods.”
+Another definition , is that data governance “is a system of decision rights and accountabilities for information-related processes, executed according to agreed-upon models which describe who can take what actions with what information, and when, under what circumstances, using what methods.”
 This definition would apply to both structured and unstructured data.

 Because of the requirement to coordinate efforts across these disciplines, which often undergo their own transformations, information governance is necessarily a “complex amalgamation” that requires constant updating how we approach the underlying processes.
 I continue to look forward to working with the CGOC membership to improve our understanding of the challenges and opportunities and to refine and communicate evolving best practices.